-“I was diagnosed with lung cancer by chance in May 2017.
+I was diagnosed with lung cancer by chance in May 2017.
 I had a constant pain in my neck and had tried several remedial therapies.
-I finally went for a neck adjustment, a day later I got wobbly legs, which made me check myself in with the GP.
+I finally went for a neck adjustment, a day later I got wobbly legs, which made me visit my GP.
 There were no other symptoms that I had to suggest anything like cancer was spreading within me.
 After many tests, I was diagnosed with non-smoking Non-Small Cell Lung Cancer EGFR positive with Exon 19 Deletion mutation.

 Being told that I had a tumour in my spine, that my spine was ready to collapse, and I could be paralysed from the chin down, even die, was very confronting.
 To then be told I have cancer of the lung knocked me out.

 “I was shocked, it’s the last thing you think you will hear.
 I wasn’t aware you could get lung cancer without smoking.”

 Telling my family was tough.
 I spoke to my wife, Jen first and didn’t say anything to my girls in the first few weeks, those were probably the hardest few weeks.
 My daughters lost their Mum at a young age and I had to tell them that their dad also had a terminal illness.